-Note 8 - Pension Plans
+Note 7 - Pension Plans

 Substantially all Port's full-time and qualifying part-time employees participate in one of the following statewide retirement systems administered by the Washington State Department of Retirement Systems, under cost-sharing multiple-employer public employee defined benefit and defined contribution retirement plans.
 The Department of Retirement Systems (DRS), a department within the primary government of the state of Washington, issues a publicly available comprehensive annual financial report (CAFR) that includes financial statements and required supplementary information for each plan.
 The DRS CAFR may be obtained by writing to: Department of Retirement Systems, Communications Unit, P.O.
 Box 48380, Olympia, WA 98504-8380; or it may be downloaded from the DRS website at www.drs.wa.gov.
-The following disclosures are made pursuant to GASB Statement No. 27, Accounting for Pensions by State and Local Government Employers, and 50, Pension Disclosures, an Amendment of GASB Statement 25 and 27.